Elias Pettersson: Vancouver Canucks (2018–present)

 Pettersson began the shortened 2020–21 season with the worst start of his career, posting just one goal and one assist in his first eight games, as the Canucks struggled out of the gate.
 However, Pettersson would find his game from then on, recording 19 points in his next 18 games, including five multi-point efforts.
-Unfortunately, Pettersson would sustain a serious upper-body injury on 2 March that sidelined him for the rest of the regular season.
+Unfortunately, Pettersson sustained a serious upper-body injury on 2 March that sidelined him for the rest of the regular season.

 On 1 October 2021, Pettersson signed a three-year, $22.05 million contract with the Canucks.
 On 22 December, in the Canucks' 6–5 shootout win against the Seattle Kraken, Pettersson recorded fourth NHL career five-point game, and passed Alexander Mogilny for most five-point games in Canucks history.
+Pettersson finished the 2021–22 regular season with a career-high 32 goals and 68 points in 80 games.

+In the 2022–23 season, Pettersson achieved new career highs, totaling 39 goals, 63 assists, and 102 points in 80 games.
+The Canucks failed to qualify for the playoffs for the third consecutive season, finishing 6th in the Pacific Division and 22nd in the NHL.

+On 2 March 2024, Pettersson signed an eight-year, $92.8 million contract extension with the Canucks.

+Following the Canucks' elimination from the 2024 Stanley Cup Playoffs, Pettersson revealed that he had been playing through a knee injury since January that had continued to affect his playing ability through the postseason.
+Pettersson recorded only one goal and 6 points through 13 playoff games.
+Interestingly, the purported time of this injury also aligns with a gradual decline in Pettersson's point production following the month of January.
+Following the conclusion of the 2024–25 season, Pettersson confirmed that the knee injury had also prevented him from properly training in the offseason.

+The 2024–25 season for Pettersson was mired with inconsistency, injury absence, and drama.
+Despite a strong defensive game and sporadic flashes of his offensive talent, Pettersson struggled to find consistent production throughout the course of the season, recording a career-worst 15 goals and 30 assists for 45 points in 64 games.
+With high expectations coming into the season following a disappointing playoff performance and the Canucks expected to be in contention for a playoff spot, Pettersson was subject to numerous trade rumours and became a scapegoat among Canucks fans for the teams' poor performance during the regular season due to his underwhelming play and his disproportionately rich contract extension.